top of page

 Jean is Professor Emeritus (retired) of the College of the Environment at Western Washington University.
 A land use and environmental attorney, she taught classes in land use law, environmental law and policy, and environmental impact assessment.
 She is Of Counsel to Nossaman LLP, where she represents public agencies and private sector clients in land use and environmental issues.
 She is on the board of the Center for Environmental Law and Policy, a statewide nonprofit organization that works to ensure that Washington state will have clean and abundant waters to support healthy communities, thriving ecosystems, and resilience in the face of climate change.

-David Stalheim, Secretary
+David Stalheim, Treasurer

 David retired in 2020 after a long career in public service.
 David served as the planning director for multiple cities and counties, including Whatcom, Everett, Wenatchee, Ashland (OR), and Clallam County.
 David also managed Bellingham's affordable housing program.
 In retirement, David volunteers on the Bellingham Greenways Advisory Committee and occasionally provides consulting assistance to local governments on affordable housing.
 Most often, he can be found on his boat on the Salish Sea or walking his dog on Galbraith Mountain.